 The initial purpose of the organization was “to facilitate and encourage cooperative relations among sociologists in the two-state area” with an emphasis on “the improvement of teaching, research, and the applied phases of sociology”—themes that continue to this day.
 Since its earliest history, schools of all sizes have been active participants in the A-MSA, and scores of students have made their sociological debuts through paper presentations and panel discussions at annual conferences.

-More than four decades later, the A-MSA still provides a vital academic and research link among sociologists in Alabama and Mississippi.
+Nearly five decades later, the A-MSA still provides a vital academic and research link among sociologists in Alabama and Mississippi.